 Now down to the nitty gritty.
 When trying to identify which manufacturers are most likely to have budget surpluses heading into the end of the year, it's important to think beyond just traditional assumptions.

-Several factors, including recent government initiatives like the CHIPS Act, industry growth trends, and regional economic booms, could point to which sectors may have extra capital to allocate before the close of their fiscal year.
+Several factors, including recent government initiatives like reshoring incentives, industry growth trends, and regional economic booms, could point to which sectors may have extra capital to allocate before the close of their fiscal year.
 Let’s take a closer look:

 Inside Tip: While we provide some general examples here, you can easily keep up with the latest regional and industry statistics provided by MNI, the informational engine behind IndustrySelect, with the IndustrySelect Insider, delivering exclusive statistics and trends to your inbox every week.
 Subscribe here.